11th MEU Marines improve rifle marksmanship during RUT

-U.S. Marine with Combat Logistics Battalion 11, 11th Marine Expeditionary Unit, fires an M4 carbine at targets during a low-light engagement as part of Realistic Urban Training exercise at Marine Corps Air Ground Combat Center Twentynine Palms, California, Feb.
+U.S. Marines with Combat Logistics Battalion 11, 11th Marine Expeditionary Unit, fire at targets during a low-light engagement as part of Realistic Urban Training exercise at Marine Corps Air Ground Combat Center Twentynine Palms, California, Feb.
 25, 2021.
 RUT is the final shore-based predeployment training exercise for the 11th MEU, and provides an opportunity to plan and execute operations as a Marine Air-Ground Task Force in urban environments.
 (U.S. Marine Corps Photo by Cpl.
 Jaxson Fryar)

 |Date Taken: